-Eurex supports self-match prevention for selected products.
+Eurex supports self-match prevention type A for selected products.
 Eurex publishes in the Functional Product and Instrument file whether self-match prevention is enabled for a product.

-Xetra, ISE and WBAG support self-match prevention for all products traded in market model Continuous Trading with Auctions.
+Xetra, ISE and WBAG support self-match prevention type A for all products traded in market model Continuous Trading with Auctions.

-Currently, EEX and Powernext do not support the self-match prevention functionality.
+Currently, EEX and Powernext do not support any self-match prevention functionality.